Want to Change? Ask Yourself These 3 Questions

 What will be different about you?

-What is success?
+Ask yourself: what is success?
 How will it be measured or otherwise determined?
 How will you (and others) know if you have changed?

 How does your proposed change move you forward toward your bigger goals?
 Write your own ending to your life’s story.
 What do you want people to say about you when you’re gone?
 Why not live your life now in light of that eventuality?